lorenzodbr/word-automata/README.md

 ![Setting the initial state](res/initial_state.gif)

-> By default, the initial state is the first state you add.
+> Note: by default, the initial state is the first state you add.
 You can change this by right-clicking on a state and selecting "Set as initial state".

 ### Edit a state

 ![Edit a state](res/edit_state.gif)

+The initial state

-> In this section you can edit the state label and set it as final.
+> Note: in this section you can edit the state label and set it as final.
 You can also delete the state or add transitions bounded to it.

 ### Edit a transition